The Virginian (1929) Pages: (1)

 The film comes to a final climactic showdown in a shoot-out on a dusty western street between Trampas and the Virginian.
 Trampas is shot down by the Virginian's fast-drawn gun.

-The film is most memorable for a card-playing poker scene.
-Insulted by the words, "When I want to know anything from you, I'll tell you, you long-legged son of a ---," the Virginian (Gary Cooper) responds by laying his gun out on the table and threatening the gambler:
+The film is most memorable for a very early scene at the bar of a saloon.
+Insulted by the words: "If I wanna know anything from you, I'll tell ya, you long-legged son of a ---," the Virginian (Gary Cooper) responds by quick-drawing his gun and threatening Trampas with his pistol pressed against his abdomen:

 Note: The actual line in Wister's novel was, "When ya call me that, smile!"